jenna-anders/jenna-anders.github.io/_pages/about.md

   - /about.html
 ---

-I am a S.V.
+<p style="font-family:Arial"> I am a S.V.
 Ciriacy-Wantrup postdoctoral fellow at UC Berkeley ARE.
 Starting fall of 2025, I will be an assistant professor at the Frank Batten School of Leadership and Public Policy at the University of Virginia.

 I received my PhD in economics from Harvard in 2024, and my B.A. in economics and environmental studies from Brown University in 2016.